Doctors of Optometry - Greenfield Place Shopping Center

-Dr. Scott Schumacher is the local eye doctor to see for all of your eye care needs in Greenfield, WI.
-As your local Greenfield optometrist, Dr. Scott Schumacher can help diagnose, treat, and detect subtle changes in your eyes year over year.
+Doctors of Optometry - Greenfield Place Shopping Center is the local eye doctor to see for all of your eye care needs in Greenfield, WI.
+As your local Greenfield optometrist, Doctors of Optometry - Greenfield Place Shopping Center can help diagnose, treat, and detect subtle changes in your eyes year over year.
 Come visit our offices at 4850 South 74th St Greenfield, WI 53220 and let us help you see and look your best.
 Our doctors are here to provide the professional eye care near you, to guarantee you have the clearest vision.
 Call today to schedule an appointment for your annual eye exam.

 Dr. Scott Schumacher

 Difficult Contact Lenses: Bifocal, Astigmatism, Gas Permeable, and Synergeyes Dr. Schumacher is an active participant in OneSight Foundation, which has allowed him to go on 7 international missions to Peru, Mexico, Guatemala, Paraguay, and Nepal .
 He can speak moderate Spanish in the exam room.